Best things to do on the Gold Coast

 Why go?
 Swap the beach for the clouds atop the Gold Coast skyscraper Q1 and watch the sunset on a twilight climb.
 After a safety briefing you’ll put on a sturdy harness and head outside to climb the stairs to the top of Q1 and marvel at jaw-dropping ocean views as the sun sets.

 What is it?
-A thrilling jetboating trip which leaves from Surfers Paradise.
+Hold onto your hats – this is a thrilling jetboating trip which leaves from Surfers Paradise.

 What is it?
 The opportunity to explore Burleigh Head National Park with an Indigenous guide.